 Curry Public Library provides gallery space on the second floor of the library.
 Visitors to the library can view art during library open hours.
-Art displays rotate on a quarterly basis and each show features a talk by the artist, an opportunity for the public to meet the artist and ask questions.
+Art displays rotate on a quarterly basis and most shows features a talk by the artist or an opportunity for the public to meet the artist and ask questions.